 This program is for you when your child has outgrown their Small RideSafer vest and they are ready to move into the next size.

 We offer this program only to customers who purchased direct from Safe Ride 4 Kids website.
-We give you an $18 refund after you purchase a Large RideSafer vest from our website.
+We give you an $18 discount on your purchase of a Large RideSafer vest from our website.

 Here’s how it works — it’s simple!

-You purchase the Large vest at regular price and indicate that this is a “trade-up” at checkout.
+You can contact us to let us know you want to trade up, we’ll verify your previous small order from our store and respond to you with a coupon code.
+Or you can purchase the Large vest at regular price and indicate that this is a “trade-up” at checkout.
 We’ll verify you purchased your small from our web store and refund $18 on your new order.

 Not valid with other discounts or promotions.
 Program details are subject to change without notice.
 If you don’t hear from us or see a refund, please contact us, we may have missed the note.